Stegny: History

-In 1997, Mokotów was subdivided into twelve areas of the City Information System, a municipal standardized system of street signage, with Stegny becoming one of them.
+On 4 October 1996, the Mokotów district was subdivided into twelve City Information System areas, with Stegny becoming one of them.

-Between 2006 and 2014, between Przy Grobli Street, Patkowskiego Street, and Wilanowska Avenue, was constructed Osiedle Ażurowych Okiennic, a neighbourhood consisting of 13 multifamily residential buildings, varying between 4 and 7 storeys, characterized by their wooden window blinds installed on their façades.
+Between 2006 and 2014, the housing estate of Osiedle Ażurowych Okiennic (lit.
+'Openwork Shutters Estate') was constructed between Przy Grobli Street, Patkowskiego Street, and Wilanowska Avenue, consisting of 13 apartment buildings, varying in height between 4 and 7 storeys, and characterized by their wooden window blinds installed on their façades.